About Nashville Real Estate

 Luxury Home Sales

-The expansion of Nashville's economy has led to the growing number of estate homes in the upscale communities surrounding Nashville, Brentwood and Franklin as well as the traditional "old money" markets concentrated in areas around Belle Meade and streets such as Richland and Tyne Blvd.
+The expansion of the economy has led to the growing number of luxury homes in Nashville the upscale communities surrounding Nashville, Brentwood and Franklin as well as the traditional "old money" markets concentrated in areas around Belle Meade and streets such as Richland and Tyne Blvd.
 These areas have homes typically that attract the executives and successful business owners.
 They range in list price from about $1.5M to well over $10.0M

 No State Income Tax